Which section of a research paper provides a list of works cited throughout the study?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

 The section of a research paper that provides a list of works cited throughout the study is known as the References section.
-This part is crucial because it acknowledges the sources that contributed to the research, allowing readers to track down original materials for further reading and verifying the information presented in the paper.
-It ensures academic integrity by crediting original authors and avoiding plagiarism.
+This part serves as a crucial component of academic writing, as it documents the sources that informed the research, arguments, and conclusions presented in the paper.
+By including a comprehensive list of references, authors acknowledge the contributions of other scholars and provide readers with the opportunity to consult original sources for further study.

 Subscribe